Fairlie locomotive

-While the Fairlie locomotives are now used only on heritage railways, the vast majority of diesel and electric locomotives in the world today follow a form not very different from the Fairlie — two power trucks with all axles driven, and many also follow the Fairlie's double-ended concept, capable of being driven equally well in both directions.
+While Fairlie locomotives are now used only on heritage railways, the majority of diesel and electric locomotives in the world follow the basic form of the Fairlie — two power trucks with all axles driven.
+Many also follow the Fairlie's double-ended concept, capable of being driven equally well in both directions.

 Development of the design

-The Scottish engineer Robert Francis Fairlie patented his design in 1864.
-He had become convinced that the conventional pattern of locomotive was seriously deficient; they wasted weight on unpowered wheels (the maximum tractive effort a locomotive can exert is a function of the weight on its driving wheels) and on a tender that did nothing but carry fuel and water without contributing to the locomotive's adhesive weight.
-Furthermore, the standard locomotive had a front and back, and was not intended for prolonged driving in reverse, thus requiring a turntable or wye at every terminus.
+In 1864, the Scottish engineer Robert Francis Fairlie published a pamphlet detailing his plans for a new type of articulated locomotive.
+He had become convinced that the conventional pattern of locomotive could be improved on, and that his proposed design would have higher tractive effort as all the locomotive's weight was on the driving wheels, was able to traverse sharper curves than a non-articulated locomotive of the same length, would be better at producing steam from its double boilers and would not need turntables because it could be driven in either direction.
+He received a patent for this design in May 1864.

-Fairlie's answer was a double-ended steam locomotive, carrying all its fuel and water aboard the locomotive and with every axle driven.
+Fairlie's design was a double-ended steam locomotive that carried all its fuel and water on the locomotive and had every axle driven.
 It had a double-ended boiler, with one firebox in the centre and a smokebox at each end.